NervanaSystems/ngraph/doc/sphinx/source/core/quantization.rst

 * Converting from min and max to scale and zero point based on the quantization mode described by the DL framework

-.. note:: Fused ops and quantized builders serve the same purpose; in the future, fused ops will replace quantized builders.
+.. note::  Fused ops and quantized builders serve the same purpose.
+   In the future, fused ops will replace quantized builders.

 .. table:: nGraph Quantized Builders

 	+--------------------------+-----------------------------------+-----------------------------------------+
 	| Category                 | Builder                           | Description                             |